HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 Undersampling involves randomly removing observations from the majority class.
 The most common heuristic for doing so is resampling without replacement.
 Generating centroid based on a clustering method (e.g. K-Means) is a common strategy for this.

+You may wonder and worry why downsampling works.
+Is it realistic if we downsample majority class?
+The point is that we train a classifier to learn pattern.
+To predict new data, we determine a threshold value for decision.
+See [Cross Validated: Why downsample?](https://stats.stackexchange.com/questions/122409/why-downsample)

 ### 4.2 Oversample: Up-sample Minority Class

 Oversampling is the process of randomly duplicating observations from the minority class.
 We'll resample the minority class **with replacement**, setting the number of samples to match that of the majority class.